hiendepzainn/Recipe-Share/README.md

 # Recipe-Share React web app

 - This is a simple React web app, where I practice React hooks
-- This web app shows Recipes and related information
+- This web app shows Dishes and related information
-- This web app alse have some basic CRUD features:
+- This web app also have some basic CRUD features:
-  + Add new recipe
+  + Add new dish
-  + Delete recipe
+  + Delete dish
-  + Update information of recipe
+  + Update information of dish

 ## User Interface (UI)